 The second payment services directive, also known as PSD2, opened up fresh opportunities thanks to open banking APIs.
 An API, or application programming interface, facilitates the sharing of financial data to make banking better and more accessible for all involved parties.

 This guide will provide an explanation of open banking APIs, including what they are, how they work, the main types and answer questions such as the costs involved and the security of open banking APIs.

-In the banking industry, API banking is used to connect licenced third-party providers to a bank in a standardised, efficient and secure manner.
+In the banking industry, API banking is used to connect licensed third-party providers to a bank in a standardized, efficient, and secure manner.

 Open banking uses APIs to allow for the flow of financial information, including but not limited to payment-related data, such as transactions.
 You can think of an API as a software bridge.
 It allows for the transfer of data between two parties.

 The three types of APIs in banking

 The three main types of APIs used in banking include